ironbee/ironbee/CODESTYLE.md

   last argument as this consistency allows easy trampoline creation (see `include/ironbeepp/c_trampoline.hpp`).

-* `void **` is not allowed.
-Use `void *` for any generic pointer and clearly document any requirements on its use such as the level of indirection.
+* `void **` is not allowed as a parameter type.
+Use `void *` for any generic pointer parameter and clearly   document any requirements on its use such as the level of indirection.